railcore/railcore.github.io/wiki/side_panels.md

-### Side Panels
+---
+title: RailCore II 3D Printer
+---

-The side panels are usually milled from HDPE with a thickness of 6.35mm (6mm works as well and might be easier to source)
+The side panels are usually milled from HDPE with a thickness of 6.35mm (6mm works as well and might be easier to source in some countries)

-Other materials that have been used by builders.
+Other materials have been used:-

 * Melamine MDF
 * Hardboard
 * Acrylic (there are concerns it might crack around the bolts for mounting)
 * Masonite Pegboard
-* Plywood (hardwood such as birch)
+* Plywood (hardwood such as birch is preferable)
 * Aluminum

-Other possible solutions
+Other possible solutions:-

 * Delrin
 * Dibond